AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 its type definition, and it may contain any other information separated from the type name by a space or a comma.

-This rule has the following (mandatory) parameter for the ``+R`` option:
+This rule has the following (mandatory) parameter for the ``+R`` option and for LKQL rule options files:

-*N*
+*N [int]*
    Non-negative integer specifying the maximum size (in source code lines) of a record definition that does not require the type name as a trailing comment.

 .. rubric:: Example